 Jordan Monge Gandhi AB ’12 – Founding Trustee

 Jordan Monge AB ’12 was editor-in-chief of Harvard’s Christian magazine The Ichthus during her time as a student and worked for the Veritas Forum for several years after graduation.
 A proud Quincy penguin, she was also a member of Harvard College Faith and Action.
 She has a passion for unity and bringing the Christian community together to present its perspective in dialogue with those of other religious backgrounds.
-She currently works as a private tutor and homemaker in the San Francisco Bay area.
-She is married to Hirav Gandhi, with whom she shares one fabulous daughter Lucia.
+She currently works as a private tutor and homemaker in Orange County, CA. She is married to Hirav Gandhi, with whom she shares one fabulous daughter Lucia and an infant son Nicholas.
 She is excited to help connect God’s people to do God’s work through and for Harvard alumni.

 Aaron Barth AB ’04 – Board Member